 Following the sale in 2009 of our principal gold assets at the operating or development stage, we are refocusing our gold strategy.
 Our plan is to explore, find and advance gold resources through targeted exploration activity in secure jurisdictions, where we can leverage the assets, databases and in-country expertise that provide a competitive advantage.
-We have established a team within our exploration group with a mandate to acquire additional early stage gold exploration properties and to identify and act on opportunities to realize value from our existing portfolio of gold exploration assets, and from these new opportunities, at an appropriate point in the exploration and development cycle.
+We have established a team within our exploration group with a mandate to acquire additional early stage gold exploration properties and to identify and act on opportunities to realize value from our existing portfolio of gold exploration assets and from these new opportunities, at an appropriate point in the exploration and development cycle.

-Our current exploration efforts and drill testing for gold are primarily focused in Turkey, Canada, Chile, Peru and Colombia.
+Our current exploration efforts and drill testing for gold are primarily focused in the Americas, Turkey and other select jurisdictions.